-- a.
-Wear the approved school uniform, including on journeys to and from School, in accordance with the School Dress Code. - b.
-Only leave the premises with permission. - c.
-Treat with care all school property, furniture and effects. - d.
-Report any accidents, emergencies or breakages, at once, to a member of staff. - e.
-Not play ball games anywhere on the main school site except that basketball only may be played on the sports hall yard and football only on the back yard. - f.
-Cross Exeter Street with great care and, when moving to and from Bishopgate, only by the Pelican crossing and when 'cross' is indicated. - g.
-When travelling to and from the school games field, use the pavement on the school side of Exeter Street, cross the slip road carefully and then use the underpass below New Bridge. - h.
-Obey any special rules that apply e.g. in laboratories, workshops, Sports Hall and the Dining Hall. - i.
+a.
+Wear the approved school uniform, including on journeys to and from School, in accordance with the School Uniform Rules at Annex D.

+b.
+Only leave the premises with permission.

+c.
+Treat with care all school property, furniture and effects.

+d.
+Report any accidents, emergencies or breakages, at once, to a member of staff.

+e.
+Not play ball games anywhere on the main school site except that basketball only may be played on the sports hall yard and football only on the back yard.

+f.
+Cross Exeter Street with great care and, when moving to and from Bishopgate, only by the Pelican crossing and when 'cross' is indicated.

+g.
+When travelling to and from the school games field, use the pavement on the school side of Exeter Street, cross the slip road carefully and then use the underpass below New Bridge.

+h.
+Obey any special rules that apply e.g. in laboratories, workshops, Sports Hall and the Dining Hall.

+- i.
 Follow the appropriate Codes of Conduct as drafted by the School Council. - j.
-Accept the authority of all members of staff and prefects.
+Accept the authority of all members of staff and prefects. - 3.
+Pupils are not to:

+a.
+Bring to school or use or promote in school any solvent-based or tobacco products, (including any type of e-cigarette) alcohol, drugs (unless prescribed and notified to the School as required at Paragraph 22 of the Home School Liaison Agreement) or other banned substances.

+b.
+Bring to school or use: matches, lighters, chewing gum, weapons or knives of any kind, any material that is inappropriate or illegal for children to have such as racist or pornographic material.

+c.
+Wear jewellery of any kind when involved in school activities (apart from watches).

+d.
+Leave money or valuables unattended at any time.
+In general pupils are discouraged from bringing valuable items (eg electronic devices etc) into school unless this is essential.
+Any such items remain the responsibility of the pupil, and the school cannot accept any responsibility for loss/breakage etc.

+e.
+Loiter in the changing rooms.

+f.
+Play gambling games or sell objects or food unless sanctioned specifically by a member of staff.

+g.
+Go into the following areas unless instructed to do so by a teacher: laboratories, workshops, Sports Hall and Kitchen.

+h.
+Tamper with any health and safety equipment, e.g.: fire extinguishers.

+i.
+Play unsupervised ball games with hard balls.

+j.
+Retrieve lost balls by climbing boundary walls, fences or roofs of buildings.

+k.
+Eat or drink indoors in any room except the Dining Hall, unless directly supervised or given permission to do so by a member of staff.
+The only exception to this is Year 7 who are permitted to use their form rooms during the first month of the Autumn Term.

+I. Ride bicycles, motor cycles or drive cars onto the site without permission.

+m.
+Switch on mobile phones, gaming devices etc except as allowed in these rules: see Appendix 1.

-3. Pupils are not to:
+4. Pupils are expected to: